Calm Restoring Moisturiser

 One of the most researched antioxidants for the body and for skin.
 Plays a supporting role in helping defend skin from the stress caused by UV light exposure.

-Aqua, Ethylhexyl Stearate (emollient/texture-enhancing), Simmondsia Chinensis (Jojoba) Seed Oil (non-fragrant emollient plant oil), Butylene Glycol (hydration), Glycerin (hydration/skin replenishing), Petrolatum (hydration), Cetearyl Alcohol (texture-enhancing), Dipentaerythrityl Hexacaprylate/Hexacaprate (texture-enhancing), Tridecyl Trimellitate (texture-enhancing), Phenyl Trimethicone (hydration), etanorulayH muidoS (hydration/skin-replenishing), Ceramide NP (hydration/skin-replenishing), Cholesterol (skin-replenishing), Tocopherol (vitamin E/antioxidant), Squalane (emollient), Magnesium Ascorbyl Phosphate (vitamin C/antioxidant), Dimethicone (hydration), Polysorbate 60 (texture-enhancing), Hydrolized Jojoba Protein (hydration), Hydrolized Wheat Protein (emollient/hydration), Avena Sativa (Oat) Kernel Extract (skin-soothing), Hydrogenated Lecithin (skin-replenishing), Whey Protein (hydration), Tridecyl Stearate (texture-enhancing), Neopentyl Glycol Dicaprylate/Dicaprate (texture-enhancing), Myristyl Myristate (texture-enhancing), Linoleic Acid (skin-replenishing), Linolenic Acid (skin-replenishing), Decarboxy Carnosine HCl (skin-renewing), Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer (texture-enhancing/hydration), Acrylates/C10-30 Alkyl Acrylate Crosspolymer (texture-enhancing/hydration), Cetearyl Glucoside (texture-enhancing), Cetyl Alcohol (texture-enhancing), Polyglyceryl-3 Beeswax (texture-enhancing), Aminomethyl Propranol (pH-adjustor), Disodium EDTA (stabilizer), Phenoxyethanol (preservative), Benzoic Acid (preservative), Chlorphenesin (preservative), Sorbic Acid (preservative).
+Aqua, Ethylhexyl Stearate (emollient/texture-enhancing), Simmondsia Chinensis (Jojoba) Seed Oil (non-fragrant emollient plant oil), Butylene Glycol (hydration).
+Glycerin (hydration/skin replenishing), Petrolatum (hydration), Cetearyl Alcohol (texture-enhancing), Dipentaerythrityl Hexacaprylate/Hexacaprate (texture-enhancing), Tridecyl Trimellitate (texture-enhancing), Phenyl Trimethicone (hydration), etanorulayH muidoS (hydration/skin-replenishing), Ceramide NP (hydration/skin-replenishing), Cholesterol (skin-replenishing), Tocopherol (vitamin E/antioxidant), Squalane (emollient), Magnesium Ascorbyl Phosphate (vitamin C/antioxidant), Dimethicone (hydration), Polysorbate 60 (texture-enhancing), Hydrolyzed Jojoba Protein (hydration), Avena Sativa (Oat) Kernel Extract (skin-soothing), Hydrogenated Lecithin (skin-replenishing), Whey Protein (hydration), Tridecyl Stearate (texture-enhancing), Neopentyl Glycol Dicaprylate/Dicaprate (texture-enhancing), Myristyl Myristate (texture-enhancing), Linoleic Acid (skin-replenishing), Linolenic Acid (skin-replenishing), Decarboxy Carnosine HCl (skin-renewing), Hydroxyethyl Acrylate/Sodium Acryloyldimethyl Taurate Copolymer (texture-enhancing/hydration), Acrylates/C10-30 Alkyl Acrylate Crosspolymer (texture-enhancing/hydration), Cetearyl Glucoside (texture-enhancing), Cetyl Alcohol (texture-enhancing), Polyglyceryl-3 Beeswax (texture-enhancing), Aminomethyl Propanol (pH-adjustor), Disodium EDTA (stabilizer), Phenoxyethanol (preservative), Benzoic Acid (preservative), Chlorphenesin (preservative), Sorbic Acid (preservative).

 I have dry skin.
 Which Paula’s Choice moisturiser should I use?